Ruchitha52/Sales-Insights-Python-SQL-Tableau-/README.md

 <h2>Load:</h2>
 The transformed dataset was loaded into a MySQL database.
 Using SQL, I ran queries to identify key trends, including:

-Top revenue-generating products
+Top revenue-generating products,
-Highest-selling products by region
+Highest-selling products by region,
-Sales trends by month and year
+Sales trends by month and year,
 Additionally, the data was visualized using Tableau, creating interactive dashboards that enable stakeholders to explore the data.

 <h2>Key Findings:</h2>